lowcodeunit/public-web-blog/docs/articles/2022/september/2022-09-30-five-great-drives-to-see-aspens-change-colors-in-colorado.md

 In fact, it’s so popular, there are some special rules to getting in.
 But, they’re worth it!

 In order to limit the amount of visitors in the part at one time, [RMNP started their “timed entry” reservations in 2019](https://www.nps.gov/romo/planyourvisit/timed-entry-permit-system.htm).
-That means, if you go to the park between 9 am –3 pm, you will have to have an entry reservation and can only enter during that time.
-There’s even a special Bear Lake corridor permit which is in effect from 6 am-5 pm.
+That means, if you go to the park between 9 am – 3 pm, you will have to have an entry reservation and can only enter during that time.
+There’s even a special Bear Lake corridor permit which is in effect from 6 am - 5 pm.

 The good news is, if you can get there by 9 am, you don’t need a permit!
 Or choose to come in the afternoon if you wish, or get online and reserve a timeframe.